Teriks/LibLSLCC/README.md

 Warnings for things such as:

-	* Constant expressions in conditional/loop statements
+	* Constant expressions in conditional/loop statements.

-	* Un-used variables
+	* Un-used variables.

-	* Dead code
+	* Dead code.

-	* Depreciated function usage
+	* Deprecated function usage.

 That's not everything just some common ones.. this list is pretty long.